 Virginia’s Compliance Monitor is required to conduct annual onsite visits to all detention homes and juvenile correctional centers.
 In addition, he must periodically visit all jails, lockups, and court holding facilities in Virginia to ensure compliance with the JJDP Act.
 The Compliance Monitor is also available to assist agencies and localities with issues involving the JJDP Act as it relates to the secure detention of juveniles.

-For additional information on the Compliance Monitoring Program in Virginia, e-mail Curtis Stevens, Juvenile Justice Compliance Monitor, or call 804.786.0051.
+For additional information on the Compliance Monitoring Program in Virginia, e-mail Ken Stables, Juvenile Justice Compliance Monitor, or call 804.786.0051.